Nalban metro station: History

 This project was sanctioned in the budget of 2010–11 by Mamata Banerjee with a project deadline of six years.
 The execution of this project has been entrusted to RVNL at a cost of Rs 3951.98 crore.
 It will help to reduce travel time between the southern fringes of Kolkata to Netaji Subhas Chandra Bose International Airport.
 In October 2011, RVNL awarded Gammon India Limited, the tender for the construction of the metro corridor from VIP Bazar Metro Station to Nicco Park (Nalban metro station), including stations, as part of Package-II of Orange Line.
 In early 2020s, the construction of the metro station along with the metro line started.
 The station is still under construction after structural work completion.
 It is slated to be completed in March 2025.
 Alongside, there were several delays in filling viaduct gaps between Beleghata and Gour Kishore Ghosh.
 These delays were caused due to road blocks as these gaps span over busy Eastern Metropolitan Bypass and Chingrighata crossing.
-Currently, a 366 m viaduct gap between Chingrighata crossing and Gour Kishore Ghosh metro station is still left to be filled, with current completion target set for March 2025.
-The station is expected to be operational by mid-2025.
+Currently, a 366 m viaduct gap between Chingrighata crossing and Gour Kishore Ghosh metro station is being filled, with current completion target set for August 2026.
+The station is expected to be operational by late-2026.